A Petri Dish for Histopathology Image Analysis: Example Use Cases

 We evaluate all five ResNet models proposed in \cite{He2015}---ResNet-18, ResNet-34, ResNet-50, ResNet-101, and ResNet-152---on our dataset, and all hyperparameters (e.g., number of epochs, batch size) are kept constant; we only change the model depth.

-As shown in Table \ref{tab:network_depth}, adding more layers does not significantly improve performance at any training dataset size.
-Furthermore, adding model depth past ResNet-34 actually decreases performance, as models that are too deep will begin to overfit, especially for smaller training set sizes.
+As shown in Table \ref{tab:network_depth}, adding more layers does not significantly improve performance.
+Furthermore, adding model depth past ResNet-34 actually decreases performance, as models that are too deep will begin to overfit, especially for small training set sizes.
 For example, when training with only 100 images per class, mean AUC decreases by 5.1\% when using ResNet-152 compared to ResNet-18.

 We posit that increasing network depth does not improve performance on our dataset because our dataset is relatively small, and so deeper networks are unnecessary for the amount of information in our dataset.
 Moreover, increasing network depth may increase overfitting on training data due to our dataset's small size.
 Our results are consistent with findings presented by Benkendorf and Hawkins \cite{BENKENDORF2020}---deeper networks only perform better than shallow networks when trained with large sample sizes.